nicolasdfoti/handcrafted-haven/handcrafted-haven/README.md

 Corrected mistakes to deploy
 Add 4 category cards with different colors, a brief description for each one, and representative icons.
-Added fetchFromDB function in components, to fetch from DB
+Added fetchFromDB function in components, to fetch from DB I fixed the app structure by adding a component folder and moving them there, and moving the CSS files into the UI.
+All imports were fixed, as was the SCSS processing.
+Everything is working fine.